pytask-dev/pytask/docs/source/how_to_guides/bp_structure_of_task_files.md

 - Non-task functions in the task module are {term}`private functions <private function>` and only used within this task module.
 The functions should not have side-effects.

-- Functions used to accomplish tasks in multiple task modules should have their own module.
+- It should never be necessary to import from task modules.
+So if you need a function in multiple task modules, put it in a separate module (which does not start with `task_`).

 ## Best Practices